 Surround yourself with people who inspire you, who make you want to reach further and ask better questions (to know more about this, you’ll like this post).
 For me it’s not just other magicians, it’s anyone who inspires me to up the ante.
 These are people who will make you want to escape your comfort zone.

 “And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”

 ― Anaïs Nin

-While I write this from the viewpoint of a magician, I hope what I’ve noticed is useful for whatever you have on your plate this year.
+I hope what I’ve noticed is useful for whatever you have on your plate this year.
 If you’ve got other ideas or tips, please do share them here.
 We’re all in this game together.
-Happy 2015.
+Happy 2015. – CH

-For more information about my corporate magician talks and workshops, visit Project Illusions.
+Post script: For more information about my corporate talks and workshops, visit Project Illusions.

 Say hello and drop me a note in the comments below.
 Thanks for coming along with me and I hope to see you again after a few more turns in the trail.